-17.20.030 Uncertainty as to overlay zone boundaries.
+17.20.030 Uncertainty as to zone boundaries.

-Where uncertainty exists with respect to the boundaries of any of the overlay zones, as shown on the Zoning Map, the determination of the City Council as to the location thereof shall be final and conclusive.
-Any decision regarding the boundaries of an overlay zone shall follow the then existing lot lines.
-(Prior code § 26.3.3)
+Where uncertainty exists with respect to the boundaries of any of the zones, as shown on the Zoning Map, the determination of the City Council as to the location thereof shall be final and conclusive.
+Any decision regarding the boundaries of an overlay zone shall follow the then existing lot lines."